jamesls/python-keepassx/docs/index.rst

 I'd like to try out this project, what do I do?
 -----------------------------------------------

+Check out the :doc:`gettingstarted` for an introduction to using python-keepassx.

 I just want reference/API docs, where are they?